As amended in December 2019

 2. assist other board members when necessary.

 The general membership meetings of this Society shall be held the second Wednesday of each month unless otherwise ordered by the Board.
 No general membership meetings will be held in July and August.
-One‑fourth of the members, but not fewer than seven, shall constitute a quorum for the transaction of business.
+No fewer than 15 members present at a meeting shall constitute a quorum for the transaction of business.
 Exceptions are amendments to the Bylaws which, by providing for absentee ballots, do not require a quorum.

 ARTICLE VII.
 FISCAL YEAR